gnimeth/Airbnb_prices/README.md

 ### **About the dataset:**

 * Used data collected from [Inside Airbnb](http://insideairbnb.com/get-the-data/) for Chicago which is updated quarterly for the last year.
-Our pull was from March 19, 2023
+Data used was from March 19, 2023

  ### **About the project:**